Can I get an Expungement of my Criminal Record in Nevada?

 - Category A felonies, crimes of violence, or residential burglary, 10 years after release from custody or discharge from parole or probation (whichever is later).

 Some criminal acts are not sealable.
-These include:

 - crimes against children,